Nidhip144/Ecommerce_Fraud_Detection/README.md

-An Ecommerce Fraud Detection Simulator.
+An E-commerce Fraud Detection Simulator, connected to a MongoDB database with a Flask Python Backend.